pietro14/digitization/README.md

 MC_data_gen.py
 ===============
 This simple script applies both the smearing due to diffusion and the electronic noise background to a MC sample track (GEANT4 output).
 To run, the script need to be in the same location where ConfigFile.txt is.

 This file contains all the parameters that can be manually set as the user prefers.
+For each parameter you can either set a single value or a list of values.
+This allows you to easily run the simulation multiple times with differet paramters.
+Each list represents the sequence of paramters the simulation will use for each run.
+Single-value paramters are interpreted as fixed values (the same for each run).
+You can have as many lists as you want, as long as the length is the same.
+This can be useful for a HV-scan where 3 paramters (GEM1_HV, GEM2_HV and GEM3_HV) change for each run.

 The output file is a `.root` file containing all the TH2F histograms generated.

 USAGE